 There is nothing like a fresh coat of paint to give your business the boost that it needs!
 However, paint can be so much more useful than for just looks and visual appeal.
-You can use paint to make your business a safer place for your employees and customers alike in several ways.
+Hiring commercial painting contractors can make your business a safer place for your employees and customers alike in several ways.
 Whether you want to create a more peaceful and safer business with color psychologically or if you’re going to add color to reduce the potential for danger and/or injury, there are many options at your disposal for you to choose from.
 Let’s look at a few reasons why and a few ways to increase your warehouse safety with paint!

 Ways to Use Paint to Promote Safety

 Warehouse Floor Painting

 When thinking about the uses of paint, think past walls and murals.
 You can use paint on your floors to increase safety, add traction, and ensure that workers and customers are safe.
 As a business owner, your safety guidelines prompt you to keep your floors free of slippery conditions, moisture, and debris.
 Consider following OSHA’s recommendation in using a “high-friction” paint to add traction to your floors and make them non-slip.
 This will make your floors safe for movement and egress for all.
 If you are using such a product, however, be sure to mark any areas, including stairs, that are not coated in that non-slip product to prevent accidental falls.
 You can also use paint on your floors to make them more visible.
 Using a bright (but not blinding) color, those walking on the floors and driving heavy machinery on such can see a clear path to safety.
 You will want to make sure that the color of your floors contrasts with lines and other safety markings, so those are made more obvious.